tentone/webkinect/README.md

 ### Usage Example

 - There is a usage example available in the example page intended to be used alongside with [three.js](https://threejs.org/)
 - The communication with the server is performed using  `JSON` encoded messages for the skeleton data and `Blob` encoded binary data for the images captured from the cameras.
 - Here is a basic example of how we can exchange information with the Kinect server.
+- The URL of the image could be easily placed inside of an `img` element for visualization.
+Its also possible to copy the blob data to a `WebGL` texture for processing.

 ```javascript
 var socket = new WebSocket("ws://127.0.0.1:8181");